bearcove/vixen/internal/SERVICE_P1.md

-# Phase 1: Local-Only Service Split with Rapace IPC
+# Phase 1: Service Split with Rapace IPC

 ## Goal

-Split vertex from a monolithic in-process architecture into 4 separate binaries communicating via rapace IPC over TCP localhost.
-This establishes the foundation for future distributed execution without implementing it yet.
+Split vertex from a monolithic in-process architecture into 4 separate binaries communicating via rapace IPC.
+This establishes the foundation for distributed execution.

-## Explicit Constraints
+## Explicit Constraints (V1)

-- **Localhost only**: All services bind to `127.0.0.1` only
-- **No remote execution**: Remote endpoints like `tcp://build-server:9001` are NOT supported in V1
+- **Endpoints**: Services accept `host:port` or `tcp://host:port` endpoints via env vars.
+- **Security**: Services are unauthenticated; bind non-loopback only behind appropriate network controls.
+- **No shared filesystem requirement**: daemon/execd/casd do not need to share a host or filesystem.
-- **Workspace access**: All services operate on the local filesystem (CAS-materialized inputs deferred to V2)
+- **Workspace access**: daemon reads project sources from its local filesystem to ingest them into CAS; execd does not receive workspace paths.
 - **Build scripts**: Keep current `build_script.rs` approach (execd build script support deferred to V2)
 - **Path handling**: Expand a leading `~` in path args in-process (don’t rely on shell expansion)

 ## In Scope

-✅ Split into 4 binaries: `vx`, `vx-daemon`, `vx-casd`, `vx-execd` ✅ TCP IPC on `127.0.0.1` (ports 9001-9003)
+✅ Split into 4 binaries: `vx`, `vx-daemon`, `vx-casd`, `vx-execd` ✅ TCP IPC (defaults to `127.0.0.1:9001-9003`)
 ✅ Move `Command::new("rustc")` from daemon → execd (crates/vx-daemon/src/lib.rs:1902, 2113)
 ✅ Simple auto-spawn (if connect fails, spawn child process; daemon tracks spawned `Child` handles for deps) ✅ Basic shutdown (daemon kills only the children it spawned via `Child::kill()` and exits)

 ## Out of Scope (Deferred to V2+)

-❌ Remote endpoints / distributed execution
-❌ Build script execution in execd
+❌ Remote daemon reading a workspace it does not have locally (would require workspace sync / CAS-only workspaces) ❌ Build script execution in execd
 ❌ Sophisticated file locking / PID files
 ❌ CAS-materialized workspace inputs